What should you expect from the first trimester of pregnancy…?

 - A superhuman sense of smell that let me identify what bland food my husband was eating from three rooms and one floor away.
 And the superhuman clumsiness that sees whole glasses of drink go flying and plates fall from my grasp in slow motion

-- But most of all, the awe and wonder.
+- But most of all, the awe and wonder of the first trimester.
 The moment the second line appears on the positive test, and everything changes.
 The unearthly elation and relief when the sonographer says ‘that’s your baby, right there’.
 Knowing that you’re growing another person.
 Knowing that you’re only weeks away from baby kicks and months away from meeting the new life that you’re building inside you.
 It’s all at once so everyday yet so outstandingly and indescribably amazing.
 I’d forgotten how much I absolutely love it, strange symptoms and all.

-Photo is me awkwardly posing at 13 weeks in the middle of our bathroom renovation.
+Photo is me awkwardly posing during the first trimester at 13 weeks in the middle of our bathroom renovation.
 And not looking very pregnant at all (it did take a while last time though…)